Screen mirroring technology can be great if you don’t have a smart TV but are still eager to stream video on to the big screen.

 - Click on your Roku device and follow on-screen instructions thereafter.

 The above will lead to your Roku device to display an on-screen prompt on your TV where you will need to choose from one of the following options:

-- Always accept: Selecting this will add your Windows 10 device to the list of Allowed devices so that each time you connect your device to a Roku, there won’t be this prompt any more.
-You will get to start mirroring right way.
+- Always accept: Selecting this will add your Windows 10 device to the list of Allowed devices so that each time you connect your device to a Roku, there won’t be this prompt anymore.
+You will get to start mirroring the right way.

 - Accept: This makes for a sort of one-time arrangement where the contents get mirrored on the Roku device for the present moment only.
 For each subsequent attempt, you will have to make a choice again.